Skip to main content

 Costs & Pricing for Onboarding Software

 Pricing for onboarding software varies widely due to the fact that there are different sub-types of onboarding software on the market.
-Some onboarding platforms are standalone tools, whereas others are a dedicated module within an HR management system or onboarding-specific workflows with a learning management system.
+Some onboarding platforms are standalone tools, whereas others are integrated modules within an HR management system or onboarding-specific workflows with a learning management system.

 Below, I've broken down the typical plan options you'll encounter, including a free option that's well-suited to small businesses looking to try out a software system before committing to a contract.